YelehaUwU/3DEditor/README.md

     ```

-    Serverside Example (Make sure to make player the second argument, this defines the editor controller)
+    Serverside Example (Make sure to use all arguments, where player defines the editor controller)
     ```lua
     function test(player)
        local obj = createObject(935, 0, 0, 0)